 Here are some process shots to show you how to make this super easy and quick lentil bread recipe.

-Step 1: Wash, and soak (for at least one hour) the lentils.
+Step 1.
+Wash, and soak the lentils.
+Soak them overnight or for at least one hour.

-Step 2: Puree the lentil in a food processor.
+Step 2.
+Drain the lentils well and puree them in a food processor.

-Step 3: Combine some of the ingredients (soaked and pureed lentils, yogurt, eggs, oil, salt, pepper, baking soda, soda bicarbonate, and cayenne pepper/chili flakes) into a larger glass bowl and mix until homogenized.
+Step 3.
+Combine some of the ingredients (soaked, drained, and pureed lentils, yogurt, eggs, oil, salt, pepper, baking soda, soda bicarbonate, and cayenne pepper/chili flakes) into a larger glass bowl and mix until homogenized.

-Step 4: Add the remaining ingredients (mainly the chopped ones) olives, spring onion or scallion, crumbled feta cheese, grated cheddar cheese, dill, and finely chopped red pepper.
-Give it another mix and it is ready to go to the oven.
+Step 4.
+Add the remaining ingredients (mainly the chopped ones) olives, spring onion or scallion, crumbled feta cheese, grated cheddar cheese, dill, and finely chopped red pepper.

-😉 This is what the lentil bread mix looks like before going into oven-proof tins and getting in the oven.
+Step 5.
+Give it a good mix and it is ready to go in the oven.
+This is what the lentil bread mix looks like before going into oven-proof tins and then the oven.

-Step 5: Pour the mixture into the two greased bread loaf tins. sprinkle the sesame seeds over and place them into the preheated oven.
-Bake at 180C/350F for 35 to 40 minutes until golden brown, just like these beauties here.
+Step 6.
+Pour the mixture into the two greased bread loaf tins. sprinkle the sesame seeds over and place them into the preheated oven.
+Bake until golden brown, just like these beauties here.

 👪 Serving Suggestions